instantOS/instantos.github.io/repoinfo.md

 ### [instantMETA](https://github.com/instantOS/instantMETA)

-a completely empty package used as a placeholder for git links
+A completely empty package used as a placeholder for git links

 ### [snap-dummy](https://github.com/instantOS/snap-dummy)